ronakagarwal3434/Amazon-price-tracker/README.md

 # Amazon-price-tracker

-> A app to keep track of amazon's products prices and to be notified when the value reaches a specified value via e-mail.
+> An app to keep track of amazon's products prices and to be notified when the value reaches a desired value via e-mail.

 ## Quick Start